 No. Scholarship applications should never require a fee.

-No. Once the deadline for the application passes, the application will close and will no longer be available for that academic year.
+No. Once the deadline for Phase I of the application passes, the application will close and will no longer be available for that academic year.

 The Pedro Urquidi Scholarship Program is generously funded by Pedro Urquidi and the Hispanic Scholarship Fund.
 The program is administered via HSF Technologies (HSFT).